-Starting a Client Session
+2.6.2 Starting a Client Session

 - 1. Before you connect to the login node, start the X-Windows server on your machine.
-In the Start menu, either double-click the Xming icon.
+In the Start menu, click the eXceed or Xming icon.
 The application will briefly appear, then disappear into the background, waiting for windows to show. - 2.
 Start Putty. - 3.
 Type a host name, ranger.tacc.utexas.edu, where you see the red circle.